ModisWorks/modis/doc/guides/setup.md

 ### FFmpeg on OS X

-If you're using Homebrew, just run `brew install ffmpeg` and `brew install opus` in Terminal.
+If you're using Homebrew, just run `brew install ffmpeg --with-opus` in Terminal.
 This will install the required libraries for voice and audio that Modis needs.
 Restart your computer after both packages have downloaded and continue with the next step.

 ## Getting Modis